jamesaduncan/schema-elements-minimal/README.md

-# Microdata Library
+# Microdata Minimal

-Microdata Library is a lightweight JavaScript library for working with microdata in HTML documents.
-It provides simple extractraction of structured data from web pages.
+Microdata-Minimal is a lightweight JavaScript library for working with microdata in HTML documents.
+It provides simple extractraction of structured data from web pages for node.js

 ## Installation